kanziebub/SurvivalProtocol/rulebook.md

 > **Illegal pick**: Players may not pick characters that are restricted, disabled, or banned in official ranked mode.
 Penalty: 1st offense – round forfeit.
 2nd offense – disqualification.
 >
 > **Dying in a restricted area/Quitting**: Dying in the restricted area or quitting the match while alive even if the player is not in combat is strongly discouraged.
 All points from a player’s death will be given to the player or team that most clearly forced the player’s death to occur.
 Some situations will be case to case basis so it will be decided by the organizers.
+>
+> **Hostage holding**: Hostage holding is when a player does not end a downed player until day 5 to prevent revival.
+This scenario will be reviewed by TO case by case.
+>
+> **Penalty limit**: If a team has more than 10 points deducted as penalty, that team will be disqualified from the tournament.

 [< Home](./)